aptech/docs/docs/cc/graphics.rst

 :doc:`../plothist`                        Calculates and creates a frequency histogram plot.
 :doc:`../plothistf`                       Creates a histogram plot from a vector of frequencies.
 :doc:`../plothistp`                       Calculates and creates a percentage frequency histogram plot.
-:doc:`../plotloglog`                      Creates a 2-dimensional line plot with logarithmic scaling of the both the X and Y axes.
+:doc:`../plotloglog`                      Creates a 2-dimensional line plot with logarithmic scaling of the both the x and y axes.
-:doc:`../plotlogx`                        Creates a 2-dimensional line plot with logarithmic scaling of the X axis.
+:doc:`../plotlogx`                        Creates a 2-dimensional line plot with logarithmic scaling of the x-axis.
-:doc:`../plotlogy`                        Creates a 2-dimensional line plot with logarithmic scaling of the Y axis.
+:doc:`../plotlogy`                        Creates a 2-dimensional line plot with logarithmic scaling of the y-axis.
 :doc:`../plotpacf`                        Plots the partial autocorrelations function (PACF).
 :doc:`../plotpolar`                       Creates a polar plot.
 :doc:`../plotscatter`                     Creates a 2-dimensional scatter plot.